tlab-wide/avvv_etsi/docs/installation/index.md

 pip3 install -r requirements.txt
 ```

-Finally, deactivate the virtual environment using:
+Finally, deactivate the virtual environment and go back to root directory using:
 ```
 deactivate
+cd ..
 ```

 ### Visualiser